Zhengkun-Li/Zhengkun-Li.github.io/_pages/about.md

 - *2016.09-2020.6*, China National Inspiration Scholarship, Northwest Agriculture and Forestry University (Top 5%)
 - *2016.09-2020.6*, First-order Major scholarship, Northwest Agriculture and Forestry University (Top 10%)

-# 💬 Leadership
+# 💬 Leaderships
 - *2023.08-2024.08*, Chair of Student Activities Committee in Assiciation of OVerseas Chinese Agricultural, Biological and Food Engineering（<a href='https://www.aocabfe.org/'>AOCABFE </a>）
 - *2018.06-2019.12*, Chair of Intelligent Agricultural Equipment Student Club.

-# 💻 PROFESSIONAL MEMBERSHIPS
+# 💻 Professional Memberships
 - Institute of Electrical and Electronics Engineering (IEEE)
 - American Society of Agricultural and Biological Engineers (ASABE)
 - Association of Overseas Chinese Agricultural, Biological, and Food Engineers (<a href='https://www.aocabfe.org/'>AOCABFE </a>)